-A local microcontroller provides the CL-SH350 with initial operating parameters that include disk sector format, the type and size of buffer memory, and SCSI Host Control.
-During data transfer operations, the CL-SH350 requires only minimal intervention from the local microcontroller.
-The microcontroller to CL-SH350 communication path is a multiplexed address and data bus similar to that provided by the Intel[TM] 8051 and the Motorola[TM] 68HC11 class of controllers.
-(There is a configuration signal available to allow for either family of data control signal methods.)
-The CL-SH350 has centralized status registers with interrupt capability.
+During data transfer operations, the CL-SH351 requires only minimal intervention from the local microcontroller.
+The microcontroller- to-CL-SH351 communication path is a multiplexed address and data bus similar to that provided by the Intel® 8051and the Motorola® 68HC11-class of controllers.
+(There is a configuration signal available to allow for either family of data control signal methods).
+The CL-SH351 has centralized status registers with interrupt capability.
 These features allow firmware designers flexibility in writing polled loops or interrupt handlers that provide real-time process control critical in embedded controller drive applications.

-The SCSI Host interface is designed for compliance with the proposed SCSI-2 specification.
-This ensures long-term compatibility for both the hardware and the firmware developed around the CL-SH350.
-The SCSI interface logic includes integrated high current (48 mA) drivers for the single-ended option as well as signals for control of the external logic necessary to implement the differential transceiver option.
+The SCSI Host interface is designed for compliance with the proposed SCSI-2 specification and supports synchronous transfer capability of up to 10 Mbytes/second.
+This ensures long-term compatibility for both the hardware and the firmware developed around the CL-SH351.
+The SCSI interface logic includes integrated high-current (48 mA) drivers for the single-ended option, as well as signals for control of the external logic necessary to implement the differential transceiver option.
 Both the asynchronous and synchronous transfer protocols are supported in either Initiator or Target Mode.
-Routine bus control operations such as arbitration, selection, and reselection are automatically sequenced in hardware.
-This method of implementing the SCSI makes the SCSI protocol firmware extremely flexible and very efficient.
+Routine bus control operations, such as arbitration. selection and reselection, are automatically sequenced in hardware.
+This method of implementing the SCSI interface makes the SCSI protocol firmware extremely flexible and very efficient.

 The Sector Formatter provides the disk data and control functions.
 The Sector Formatter is capable of handling NRZ data rates up to 32 Mbits/second.
 The Sector Formatter is subdivided into a Format Sequencer and the Sector Formatter Data path.
-The Format Sequencer uses a 31 word by 4 byte Writable Control Store (WCS) to hold a user-written program.
+The Format Sequencer uses a 31-word-by-4-byte Writable Control Store (WCS) to hold a user-written program.
 This program contains the control information for the disk track and sector format.
-The Sector Formatter Data Path consists of the NRZ data handling circuitry that includes the serializer/ deserializer (SERDES), the ECC and CRC Error Control Logic, the SERDES Parity Logic, and the data signals to the Buffer Manager Interface.
+The Sector Formatter Data path consists of the NRZ data handling circuitry that includes the serializer/ deserializer (SERDES), the ECC and CRC error control logic, the SERDES parity logic, and the data signals to the Buffer Manager interface.

 The Buffer Manager controls the flow of data between the host and disk interfaces.
 These interfaces store and retrieve data from the buffer memory using interleaved access cycles.
 The actual buffer memory may be implemented with static or dynamic RAM devices.
-The CL-SH350 Buffer Manager is programmable to provide all of the necessary address and control signals for RAM devices of varying access times.
-Up to 256K bytes of SRAM can be directly addressed by the CL-SH350.
-As much as 1 Mbyte of DRAM is directly supported by the CL-SH350 with specific control for 64K, 256K, and 1
+The CL-SH351 Buffer Manager is programmable to provide all of the necessary address and control signals for RAM devices of varying access times.
+Up to 256K bytes of SRAM can be directly addressed by the CL-SH351.
+As much as 1 Mbyte of DRAM is directly supported by the CL-SH351, with specific control for 64K, 256K, and 1 Mbit devices.
+In DRAM Mode, refresh is generated automatically through a third channel to the buffer memory, in addition to the concurrent disk and host accesses.